eddyerburgh/notes/docs/operating-systems/linux/kernel-sychronization.md

 There are different types of deadlock.
 For example, a self-deadlock is where a thread attempts to acquire a lock that it already holds.
 It will wait for the lock to be released, but it will never be released, because the thread is waiting and unable to release it {% cite lkd -l 169 %}.

 Another example is a case with multiple locks.
-Consider n threads and n locks.
+Consider $$n$$ threads and $$n$$ locks.
 If each thread is waiting for a lock held by another thread, none of the threads will be able to progress.
-A common case is where n is 2, known as the deadly embrace or ABBA deadlock {% cite lkd -l 170 %}.
+A common case is where $$n$$ is 2, known as the deadly embrace or ABBA deadlock {% cite lkd -l 170 %}.

 You can prevent deadlocks by following simple rules: